 This unique plant is ideal for dry beds mulched with stones or gravel.
 It also fits well into the foreground of shrub and flower beds, giving an interesting contrast in form.
 The towering flower stems are a spectacular addition to any garden.
 It is an obvious choice for a xeric – no watering – garden design, especially in areas subject to watering bans.
 It also makes a great plant for pots or planters, and if you forget to water it for weeks, it will not mind at all.
 Make sure the pot has drainage holes, and use a compost designed for cactus and succulent plants.

 At the Tree Center we like to offer the unusual, and plants that are suitable for low-maintenance ‘dry’ gardening are especially useful.
-Because this is a plant native to America, it also fits well into ‘natural’ gardens, for those hot, dry, sunny spots.
+Because this plant is native to America, it also fits well into natural gardens; especially in those hot, dry, sunny spots.
 We have a good supply of plants, but our stocks may not last long so order soon!
 You may also want to consider another popular native variety, the Texas Red Yucca, to add more color interest in your garden.